-Income tax relief at 30% is available on new equity investment (in qualifying unquoted trading companies) of up to £1 million in 2016/17.
-A capital gains tax (CGT) exemption may be given on sales of EIS shares held for at least three years.
+Income tax relief at 30% is available on new equity

+investment (in qualifying unquoted trading companies) of up to £1 million.
+A CGT exemption may be given on sales of EIS shares held for at least three years.
 If the gain on the sale of any chargeable asset (eg quoted shares, second homes, etc) is reinvested in EIS shares, the gain on the disposal can be deferred.